 4. Turn off Automatic Updates.

 The recommended setting is to download and install updates automatically.
-Still, you can choose whichever settings you want, then click Apply to save the changes you make, regardless of how you decide to handle updating your operating system; making sure that you regularly will help your computer run smoother and improve its security.
+Still, you can choose whichever settings you want, then click Apply to save the changes you make, regardless of how you decide to update your operating system; making sure you regularly will help your computer run smoother and improve its security.

-As you use your computer and add and remove files and software, over time, some of your files become fragmented and spread out over the hard disk.
-This will get worse and worse as time goes along, and eventually, your computer will slow way down.
+As you use your computer and add and remove files and software, some of your files become fragmented and spread out over the hard disk over time.
+This will get worse as time passes, and eventually, your computer will slow down.
 The computer has to search the hard drive longer whenever you attempt to use your files.

 to use your computer.
-I recommend you start it defragmenting at night right before you go to bed because depending on how fragmented your hard drive is, it could take several hours for the process to complete.
+I recommend you start defragmenting at night right before you go to bed because, depending on how fragmented your hard drive is, it could take several hours to complete.
 Once the defragmenting process is done, your files will be put back together correctly, and you should notice a significant increase in the speed of your computer, especially if it’s been a while since the last time you did it.

 4. Delete Junk Files